Wa7gh/Data-Pipelines-with-Airflow/README.md

 ## Project Template
 ### There are three major components of the project:
-1- Dag template with all imports and task templates.
-2- Operators folder with operator templates.
+1- Dag template with all imports and task templates.\n 2- Operators folder with operator templates.\n
-3- Helper class with SQL transformations.
+3- Helper class with SQL transformations.\n
 ### Add default parameters to the Dag template as follows:
 - Dag does not have dependencies on past runs
 - On failure, tasks are retried 3 times